Charles S. Roberts Award

-The Charles S. Roberts Awards (or CSR Awards) is an annual award for excellence in manual, tabletop games, with a focus on "conflict simulations", which includes simulations of non-military as well as military conflicts.
-From its founding in 1975 through 2021, the award was almost exclusively focused on historical wargaming, changing to a broader "conflict simulations" in award year 2022 (calendar year 2023).
+The Charles S. Roberts Awards (or CSR Awards) is an annual award for excellence in manual, tabletop games, with a focus on "conflict simulations"; this includes simulations of military and non-military conflicts.
+From its founding in 1975 through 2021, the award was almost exclusively focused on historical wargaming.
+The Award changed to focus on broader "conflict simulations" starting in award year 2022 (calendar year 2023).

-It is named in honor of Charles S. Roberts the "Father of Wargaming" who founded Avalon Hill.
-The award is informally called a "Charlie" and officially called a "Charles S. Roberts Award".
-The Wargamer magazine called it "very prestigious".
-The Award is managed by the Charles S. Roberts Award Committee which has no commercial sponsorship, made up of designers, writers and hobbyists.
+The Charles S. Roberts Awards were named in honor of Charles S. Roberts, the "Father of Wargaming", who founded Avalon Hill.
+The actual award is informally called a "Charlie", and formally/officially known as a "Charles S. Roberts Award".
+The Wargamer magazine calls it "very prestigious".
 It is a "people's award" with winners chosen through votes submitted by fans.
+The award itself is managed by the Charles S. Roberts Award Committee, which has no commercial sponsorship, and which is composed of designers, writers and hobbyists.

+It is considered the most important award in the field of wargames.

 History

 Created at the first Origins Game Convention in 1975, the awards were the brainchild of Canadian game store owner John Mansfield.
 Originally the awards were titled the "Origins Awards" but were informally known as the Charles Roberts Awards and it was only in 1988 that Charles Roberts officially agreed to let his name be used.
 The split from the Origins Awards occurred in 1987, after Fortress America by Milton Bradley Company won an award.
 Fortress America was not considered a traditional historical wargame by members of the wargaming community, with mechanics and a target audience more akin to Risk; and there was concern that because of the large print run of a Milton Bradley product, many of the voters came from outside the traditional wargaming hobby flooding out smaller run titles.

 Prior to 2000, the awards were given at the Origins Game Fair.
 From 2000–2012, the awards were presented at the World Boardgaming Championships (formerly "AvalonCon").
 The awards were not given from 2013–2018.